rstropek/PracticalDevOpsTraining/Exercises/exercise03.md

     </Fakes>
    ```

 1. Copy `.cs` files from [Assets/Exercise-3-Tests](Assets/Exercise-3-Tests) into your test project.
 Make yourself familiar with the two test files.

+1. **Discussion points:**
+   * Short introduction into unit testing with Visual Studio
-Note how OWIN is used to host a web server for an integration test.
+   * Describe how OWIN is used to host a web server in an integration test (`IntegrationTest.cs`)

 1. Build your test project.
 There should not be errors.

 1. Open Visual Studio's *Test Explorer* and run all tests.<br/>
    ![Test Explorer](img/visual-studio-test-explorer.png)

+## Further Ideas

+If you have time left, you could additionally cover topics like:

+* Create a Visual Studio web and load test for our Web API
+* Run the load test locally and in the cloud
+* (Not recommended but possible if you have a very web-development-oriented audience) Add a Jasmine unit test for Angular client